-Spitfire is a value-oriented investor in publicly-traded, smaller capitalization companies.
+Spitfire is a value-oriented investor in publicly-traded, small and mid-cap companies.

-Spitfire is a value-oriented investor in publicly-traded, smaller capitalization companies.
+Spitfire is a value-oriented investor in publicly-traded, small and mid-cap companies.

 Investment Approach

-Spitfire is a value-oriented investor in publicly-traded, smaller capitalization companies.
+Spitfire is a value-oriented investor in publicly-traded, small and mid-cap companies.
 We invest in market share leading businesses which generate excess cash, possess substantial financial flexibility and demonstrate increasing intrinsic value.
 Our investments offer the potential for significant upside over a multi-year holding period while benefitting from a substantial margin of safety.

 Most of our targets are underfollowed by sell side analysts and institutional

 investors and are often attractive acquisition candidates.
-Since inception, twenty one companies, representing approximately 20% of our investments, have been acquired by strategic or financial buyers.
+Since inception, twenty two companies, representing over 20% of our investments, have been acquired by strategic or financial buyers.

 We are experienced long term investors

-We were founded in 2007 and have a 15-year track record of outperformance.
+We were founded in 2007 and have a 16-year track record of outperformance.
 We have prospered through market cycles, including the Great Financial Crisis of 2008-2009 and the COVID shock of 2020.

 A private equity approach to public market investing